containers/initoverlayfs/README.md

 This division entails segregating the initramfs image into two distinct components.

-The first component (initramfs) contains init, kernel modules, udev-rules and an initoverlayfs-setup tool, responsible for setting up and mounting initoverlayfs.
+The first component (initramfs) contains init, kernel modules, udev-rules and an initoverlayfs tool, responsible for setting up and mounting initoverlayfs.
 Then we switches to the second component (initoverlayfs), containing all additional kernel modules and essential files required to support the Linux boot process.

 This scalable approach moves a significant portion on the initial filesystem content to initoverlayfs which is more scalable as it does on-demand decompression.